Diseases

 • Current occurence/distribution

-GAP: An understanding of the importance of infection and clinical expression in cats and horses remains minimal at this stage.
-Multivariate environmental and climatic features that significantly affect the geographical spread of sand flies and canine transmission are still poorly understood.
+Surveillance is incomplete in many endemic areas, and environmental drivers of distribution remain poorly characterized.
+The role of human-mediated dog movement in spreading infection is under-investigated.
+An understanding of the importance of infection and clinical expression in cats and horses remains minimal at this stage.
+Multivariate environmental and climatic features that significantly affect the geographical spread of sand flies and canine transmission are still poorly understood

 • Epizootic/endemic- if epidemic frequency of outbreaks